Welcome to Kecskemét

-Lying halfway between the Danube and the Tisza Rivers in the heart of the Southern Plain, Kecskemét is a city ringed with vineyards and orchards that don’t seem to stop at the limits of this 'garden city'.
-Indeed, Kecskemét’s agricultural wealth was used wisely – it was able to redeem all its debts in 1832 – and today it boasts some of the finest architecture of a small city in the country.
-Along with colourful Art Nouveau and Secessionist architecture, its fine museums and the region’s excellent barackpálinka (apricot brandy) attract.
-And Kiskunság National Park, the puszta of the Southern Plain, is right at the back door.
+Lying halfway between the Danube and the Tisza Rivers in the heart of the southern Great Plain, Kecskemét is a city ringed with vineyards and orchards that don’t seem to stop at the limits of this 'garden city'.
+Indeed, Kecskemét’s agricultural wealth was used wisely – it was able to redeem all its debts in 1832 – and today it boasts some of the finest architecture of a small city in Hungary.
+Along with colourful art nouveau and Secessionist architecture, its fine museums and the region’s excellent barackpálinka (apricot brandy) attract.
+And Kiskunság National Park, the puszta of this part of the plain, is right at the back door.
 Day-trip opportunities include hiking in the sandy, juniper-covered hills, a horse show at Bugac or a visit to one of the region’s many horse farms.